jacobcantwell/amazon-lightsail-minecraft/README.md

 Lightsail plans are billed on an on-demand hourly rate, so you pay only for what you use.
 For every Lightsail plan you use, we charge you the fixed hourly price, up to the maximum monthly plan cost.
 The advertised monthly price is an hourly-rate cap.

 Your Lightsail instances are charged only when they're in the running or stopped state.
-If you delete your Lightsail instance before the end of the month, we only charge you a prorated cost, based on the total number of hours that you used your Lightsail instance.
+If you delete your Lightsail instance before the end of the month, AWS will charge you a prorated cost, based on the total number of hours that you used your Lightsail instance.

 AWS pricing for Amazon Lightsail is documented here: https://aws.amazon.com/lightsail/pricing/